Hoshock/Hoshock/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Issue template for feature request.
 No need to fill out all the forms.
-asseignees: Hoshock
+assignees: Hoshock
-labels: feature
+labels: enhancement
 ---

-# Featrue Request
+# Feature Request

 ## Abstract

 ## Purpose

 ## Proposal

 ## Tasks
 + [ ]

 ## References
 + []()